sysadminmike/couch-statsd-backend/README.md

        "ts": 1424819898
     }

-*I am not sure if the set stuff is correct?
+*I am not sure if the set data structure is correct?

 ##Notes/Future Changes